 - parsley to garnish (optional)

-Cooking Directions for Potato Soup:
+Cooking Directions for Potato Soup

 The first step is to prepare the vegetables.

-Peel and dice the onion into small pieces.
-Peel the potatoes and dice them into pieces about 1/4 inch cubed.
-You don’t have to be precise, since the soup is eventually puréed.
+You don't have to be precise, since the soup is eventually puréed.

-Add the potatoes and mix well to coat with butter.
-Cover the pot and sweat the vegetables for 10 minutes over medium heat.
-Shake the pot every few minutes to ensure the vegetables don’t stick.
+Shake the pot every few minutes to ensure the vegetables don't stick.
 Do not brown the onions.

 You can learn more about sweating vegetables in my soup making tips post.

 Add the chicken stock and bring to boiling point.
 Lower the heat and simmer the soup for about 20 minutes until the potatoes are tender.
+It's important not to boil this soup over a high heat - a low slow simmer is key to success.

 If you wish you can use vegetable stock for this soup to create a vegetarian soup.
-It’s also gluten free, since no flour is used to thicken this soup.

 Turn off the heat and allow the soup to cool, before using an immersion blender to purée it.
 If you don’t have an immersion blender you can whizz it in batches in a blender or liquidizer.

 Stir in the cream and season with salt and pepper to taste.
-Reheat the soup to serve.

 I like a good sprinkling of pepper on this soup, and a little bit of parsley is a lovely garnish.

 I hope you enjoy this easy soup.
 It has a very creamy texture, and is not a gritty potato soup.
-Brown bread is the perfect accompaniment to a good bowl of Irish soup.

-Printable Potato Soup Recipe For American Readers:
+Irish Potato Soup Recipe Card

 Ingredients